IBM-Cloud/tekton-toolchain/lab1-simple/README.md

 As you can see a toolchain is a landing page that holds integrated tools.
 You have integrated two tools: GitHub and a Delivery Pipeline.

 Click the **Delivery Pipeline** to open.
 Notice the context is in the Delivery Pipeline service just created.
-Click **Configure Pipeline** (if you do not see a Configure Pipeline button maybe you did not select Tekton when you created it)
+The Configuration page is likely displayed, if not click **Configure Pipeline** (if you do not see a Configure Pipeline button maybe you did not select Tekton when you created it)

 - Select the **Definitions** panel.
 Definitions are going to define the set of tekton files that will contribute to this Delivery Pipeline Service.
 Contribute all of the files in the **lab1-simple** path in your clone (I show my clone below):